Background

 Iatrogenic injury to the thoracic duct has been reported with most thoracic procedures.
 In particular, cardiothoracic surgery has been associated with 69-85% of cases of chylothorax in children.
 [18]

 Milonakis et al looked at their experience in managing chylothorax following congenital heart surgery.
-[10] Of the 1341 children who underwent correction of congenital heart disease, 18 (1.3%) developed postoperative chylothorax, which was managed with a therapeutic protocol that included complete drainage of chyle collection and controlled nutrition.
+[18] Of the 1341 children who underwent correction of congenital heart disease, 18 (1.3%) developed postoperative chylothorax, which was managed with a therapeutic protocol that included complete drainage of chyle collection and controlled nutrition.
 Six children received adjunctive somatostatin.
 When lymph leakage persisted (range, 2.5-14.7 mL/kg/d for 8-42 days) despite conservative management, surgical intervention was implemented.
-Once chylothorax resolved, a 6-week diet of medium-chain triglycerides was given.
-[10]
+Once chylothorax resolved, a 6-week trial of low fat diet with supplemental medium-chain triglycerides was given.
+[18]

 No deaths occurred.
 Conservative therapy was effective in 15 patients (83.3%); 3 patients with persistent drainage required thoracotomy with pleurodesis to achieve resolution, 2 of whom had not had an effective response with previously attempted chemical pleurodesis with doxycycline (range of duration leakage, 5.1-7.4 mL/kg/d for 15-47 days).
 [18]